 What are Ankle Compression Socks?

-Compression stockings/socks are different from the average and standard CrossFit socks that could be found in your dresser drawer.
-In the medical field, they are used to enhance the efficient flow of blood in the legs.
-They are also known as circulation stockings/socks.
+Compression stockings and socks are different from the average CrossFit socks found in your dresser drawer.
+They are medical equipment used to enhance blood flow in the legs.
+Some people also refer to them as circulation stockings and socks.

-When a person is standing or walking, the blood in the feet and leg region must work against gravity in order for the blood to flow back to the heart.
-For healthy individuals, this isn’t a problem, however, for folks with health issues like blood circulation problems, they are at higher risk of contracting blood clots in the leg.
+Whenever someone is in an upright position, the blood in the feet and legs must work against gravity to flow back to the heart.
+In healthy individuals, this is not a problem.
+For folks with some health issues, however, this fact puts them at risk of developing blood clots in the leg.